Updated August 2019

 7. Explore More Of Boise On Electric Bikes

 Electric bikes can help you maintain speed and give you a little extra oomph – perfect for when you’re going up long, steep hills!
-Here, you can create your own custom build to suit any needs you have.

 8. Drink Your Way Through Wine Country